BoltApp/bolt-demandware-composable-managed/for-pwa-kit-2.x/README.md

 1. Find the latest version of v2.7.x from https://github.com/SalesforceCommerceCloud/pwa-kit/releases

-2. Download the template-retail-react-app (eg. https://github.com/SalesforceCommerceCloud/pwa-kit/tree/v2.7.4/packages/template-retail-react-app) to your local and rename it (eg. bolt_pwa_kit), head to bolt_pwa_kit/app/components and create a new folder "bolt"
+2. Download the template-retail-react-app (eg. https://github.com/SalesforceCommerceCloud/pwa-kit/tree/v2.7.4/packages/template-retail-react-app) to your local and rename it (eg. bolt_pwa_kit)

-3. Clone this repository to your local, and copy all the files to the new folder "bolt" just created in the previous step
+3. Clone this repository to your local, and copy the folder `for-pwa-kit-2.x/bolt` to `bolt_pwa_kit/app/components`

 4. Update the properties of `engines` in the bolt_pwa_kit/package.json
     ```sh